 Being environmentally conscious means living in a way that does not harm the environment.
-People are becoming more aware that we must protect our planet from man-made disasters, and there are numerous ways that an individual can make long-term changes to lessen the negative impact that our daily lives typically have.
-After all, it's the small changes make a big difference.
+People are becoming more aware that we must protect our planet from man-made disasters, and there are numerous ways in which an individual can make long-term changes to lessen the negative impact on our daily lives.
+After all, small changes make a big difference.

-You can start small, such as using paper straws instead of plastic straws, and every time you use plastic, remember all the cute sea creatures that become entangled in the waste we throw into the sea.
+You can start with something small, such as using paper straws instead of plastic straws, and every time you use plastic, remember all the sea creatures that will become entangled in the waste we throw into the sea.
 Install solar panels to transition your home to renewable energy if you want to make a big change.

 Plastic seems to have found its way into every single aspect of our lives.
 However, giving it up isn’t as difficult as you might think.
-A simple way that will make a huge difference, if you're going grocery shopping bring a canvas bag instead of using the supermarket’s plastic bags.
+A simple way that will make a huge difference is that when you're going grocery shopping, bring a canvas or fabric bag instead of using the supermarket’s plastic bags.

-Another small change is to choose anything in a glass container over plastic; glass containers are easy to reuse.
+Another small change is to choose anything in a glass container over plastic; glass containers are easier and safer to reuse.
 If you're looking for creative ways to use a glass jar, Pinterest has some great ideas.
-I keep all the coins I find around the house in a glass jar, similar to a piggy bank.
+You can keep all the coins you may find around the house in a glass jar and turn it into a piggy bank.

 Almost anything, from batteries to paper, can be recycled.
-Before you throw it away, take a moment to see if you can recycle it instead.
-If you're not sure where to begin there's a recycling, company called "Go Clean" that can help.
-It basically comes and collects all of the items you recycled before sorting them.
+Before you start throwing stuff away, take a moment to see if you can recycle them instead.
+If you're not sure where to begin, there's a recycling company called "Go Clean" that can help.
+It basically comes to your doorstep and collects all of the items you recycled.
 It weighs the items you recycle and then gives you cash or household products in exchange.
+How beneficial is that?!

 Use eco-friendly products, such as shampoo and conditioner bars rather than those in plastic bottles.
-Cleaning products contain toxic substances that are harmful to the environment.
+Moreover, cleaning products contain toxic substances that are harmful to the environment.
 That is why it is preferable to use green cleaning products; there are more natural and organic cleaning methods that are far less harmful.
 If you type “organic cleaning methods” on YouTube, you’ll find plenty of great videos that will walk you through the entire process.

 Start shopping for sustainable fashion brands; most of them are based on recycled materials and slow fashion, which means they use less electricity and provide a healthy work environment for employees.
-And, I'm sure the majority of their fashion pieces are handmade with love, so you're getting something truly one-of-a-kind.
+We're sure the majority of their fashion pieces are handmade with love, so you'll be getting something truly one-of-a-kind.

 5. Switch to Menstrual Cups

-Tampons and pads are single-use items that can cause skin irritation.
+Tampons and pads on the one hand are single-use items that can cause skin irritation.
 Tampons may contain artificial perfumes and fragrances that can cause skin allergies and irritation, and they are not always disposed of properly.
 Menstrual cups, on the other hand, have none of these drawbacks.
-Going for a menstrual cup, which is a silicone cup that catches all of the blood, can be reused each month, it's actually a big change you can make.
+Going for a menstrual cup, which is a silicone cup that catches all of the blood, can be reused each month.
 They're not as scary as they sound.
-Menstrual underwear is also available these days, which is much more environmentally friendly
+Menstrual underwear is also available these days, which is much more environmentally-friendly.

 Most toothbrushes that we spot in the supermarkets and pharmacies are made of plastic.
-Every year, we throw away plastic toothbrushes that are never recycled.
+Unfortunately, every year, we throw away plastic toothbrushes that are never recycled.
 These end up in landfills or the ocean, polluting the environment and endangering marine life.
-Bamboo toothbrushes are a more environmentally friendly option.
+Bamboo toothbrushes are a more eco-friendly option.
 This is the best option for our planet for the time being.

-Another environmentally friendly way to reduce waste is to use reusable makeup Q-tips, which are a more sustainable and sanitary alternative to cotton Q-tips.
+Another eco-friendly way to reduce waste is to use reusable makeup Q-tips, which are a more sustainable and sanitary alternative to cotton Q-tips.
 It is used for makeup touch-ups and cleaning in small spaces.